cjlongoria/CS402_HW1/README.md

 <img src="images/Hw1_hist1_tex.png">

 ### Comment based on the histograms (5).
-It is interesting that the histograms look similiar even though they are different programs.
+It is interesting that the histograms look similar even though they are different programs.
 I believe this is the case because grouping addresses together allows for a speed up in execution.
 I'm not sure why both programs have a large gap in memory addresses.

 ### (b) What is the frequency of writes (5)?
 What is the frequency of reads (5)?
 Please comment on these results (5).